Are ‘Natural’ Sweeteners Healthier Than Sugar?

 The Bottom Line

 Natural sweeteners are considered healthier than conventional sugar because these sweeteners usually contain more vitamins, minerals, antioxidants and other bioactive molecules that may be healthful.
 However, just because they have more nutrients than conventional sugar does not mean that frequent consumption of these sweeteners is encouraged.
-It’s important to practice moderation as most of these sweeteners contain sucrose, fructose or other simple sugars.
+It’s important to practice moderation as most of these sweeteners contain other ingredients.

 The Clinical Nutrition Department at University Hospitals provides comprehensive nutrition services to improve the health and quality of life for patients.
 Learn more.